Four Dots

 How long does an enterprise technical SEO audit take?

-A comprehensive 200-point forensic audit typically takes 3-4 weeks for sites with 50,000-500,000 pages.
+A comprehensive forensic audit typically takes 3-4 weeks for sites with 50,000-500,000 pages.
 This includes data collection (1 week), analysis and diagnostics (1-2 weeks), and deliverable preparation (1 week).
 Larger sites or those with complex international implementations may require 5-6 weeks.

 What’s the difference between a technical audit and a forensic audit?

-Do I need server log access for the audit?
+Do I need server log access?

 How do you prioritize hundreds of technical issues?

-What tools do you use for enterprise audits?
+What tools do you use?

-What happens after the audit is delivered?
+What happens after the audit?

 author avatar